Bernalillo County Metropolitan Court

-The Bernalillo County Metropolitan Court was authorized by the New Mexico State Legislature effective 1980.
+The Bernalillo County Metropolitan Court was established by the New Mexico State Legislature in 1980.

 It consolidated the functions of Albuquerque Municipal Court, Bernalillo County Magistrate Court and Small Claims Court into a single court operation.
 It is the only court of its kind in the state of New Mexico.

-In 1997, the Court established a DWI/Drug Court.
-Since then, the court has started seven specialty court programs which include; Competency Court, Courts to School, Domestic Violence Early Intervention Program, Domestic Violence Repeat Offender Program, Homeless Court and Mental Health Court.
+In 1997, the court established a DWI/Drug Court.
+Since then, the court has established 11 additional specialty court programs; Behavioral Health Court, Behavioral Health DWI Court, Community Veterans Court, Competency Court, Courts to School, Domestic Violence Early Intervention Program, Domestic Violence Solutions Treatment Education Program, Outreach Court, Pre-Adjudication Animal Welfare Court, Substance Use and Treatment Options Program (STOP) and the Urban Native American Healing to Wellness Court.